20

 Welcome

-and Announcements
+Announcements

 Lutheran

-Service Book Divine Service Setting One
+Service Book Divine Service Setting Three

 Stand